zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/analyzer-overview.md

 ---
 id: analyzer-overview.md
 title: Analyzer Overview​
-summary: In text processing, an **analyzer** is a crucial component that converts raw text into a structured, searchable format.
-Each analyzer typically consists of two core elements: **tokenizer** and **filter**.
+summary: In text processing, an analyzer is a crucial component that converts raw text into a structured, searchable format.
+Each analyzer typically consists of two core elements: tokenizer and filter.
 Together, they transform input text into tokens, refine these tokens, and prepare them for efficient indexing and retrieval.​
 ---

 # Analyzer Overview​